Canadian Journal of Occupational Therapy

 RoMEO Green policy information on copyright and permitted use.
 CJOT is a RoMEO green journal.

-If you have a query about the content of your manuscript as it pertains to CJOT mission, vision, and scope, please e-mail the Editor-in-chief, Dr. Helene Polatajko at firstname.lastname@example.org
+If you have a query about the content of your manuscript as it pertains to CJOT mission, vision, and scope, please e-mail the Editor-in-chief, Dr. Cathrine Vallée at firstname.lastname@example.org.

-If you have a query pertaining to the format of your manuscript or have an inquiry about the status of a manuscript under review , please e-mail the Executive Editor, Jane Davis at email@example.com
+If you have a query about the status of a manuscript under review , please e-mail CAOT Director of Knowledge Translation Programs, Julie Lapointe at email@example.com.

 For more information about SAGE publishing policies on copyright and permissions, author e-prints, corrections policy, conflicting interests, funding, acknowledgements, and open access and author archiving visit the SAGE Publishing Journal Author Gateway .